wimalopaan/opentx/README.md

 # FlySky i6x port of OpenTX

-This is a port of OpenTX for the venerable.
-You can find in the [RCGroups thread](https://www.rcgroups.com/forums/showthread.php?3916435-FlySky-I6X-port-of-OpenTX) the latest build and some instructions and videos contributed by fellow early adopters.
+This is a port of OpenTX for the venerable Flysky I6X.
+You can find the latest build and some instructions and videos contributed by fellow early adopters in the [RCGroups thread](https://www.rcgroups.com/forums/showthread.php?3916435-FlySky-I6X-port-of-OpenTX)

 ## Navigation: